Legacy starts with a home

-Planned gifts allow generous partners like you to make meaningful gifts you may have never thought possible.
-Just a little planning expands your opportunity to help Habitat for Humanity build a world where everyone has a safe, decent and affordable place to call home.
+Planned giving allows generous supporters like you to make a lasting impact—often in ways you may not have thought possible.
+With a little planning, you can help Habitat for Humanity build a world where everyone has a safe, decent, and affordable place to call home—now and for generations to come.

 You can make a difference at Habitat now or for future generations with a tax-wise gift from your retirement plan or IRA.